 Celebrating the Now

-The seventh and eighth limbs of yoga, dhyana and samadhi, are related to being in the moment.
-Dhyana is a state of contemplation that involves quieting your mind and focusing on the present without judgment.
+The seventh and eighth limbs of yoga, dhyana and samadhi, are practices of concentration on what is here in this moment.
+Dhyana is a state of contemplation that involves quieting your mind and focusing on the present free of judgment or preference.
 Samadhi is a state of enlightenment, pure awareness, bliss, and oneness with all that is.
 This is where you become detached from the past and future and are living with full presence.

 1. Set an Intention: